 - dinners (regular dinner staples such as tinned tomatoes, chili beans, coconut milk and so on)

 6. Revisit Weekly

 If you want to maintain this beautifully organized pantry that you’ve worked so hard on, this step is important.
 Maintain.
-Take a couple of minutes every week to make sure everything is still in its place, replenish items that need to be restocked, and take a quick stock of any unused or expired items.
+To do this, simply take a couple of minutes every week to make sure everything is still in its place.
+Replenish items that need to be restocked and take a quick stock of any unused or expired items.

 A Clean Pantry is a Healthy Pantry

-With your pantry organized and everything labeled, finding items for dinner will become so much easier and you can confidently forge ahead with other spring cleaning projects.
+With your pantry organized and everything labeled, finding items for dinner will become so much easier.
+This will help you confidently forge ahead with other spring cleaning projects.
 It will also help you eat cleaner by cutting out the processed foods and putting those healthy foods up front.